CSISdefense/Services/analysis/Model_Ceiling_Breach.md

 ## NULL
 ```

-When considering pair history alone, expectations were met for ceiling breaches and terminations, but not for exercised options.
+When considering pair history alone, expectations were met for ceiling breaches, both in probability of a breach and the size of the breach.

 ### 03B: Interaction
 Expectation: As the number of contract actions a vendor has performed for an office in the past year increases (decreases), the likelihood of cost ceiling breaches and terminations decreases (increases) and that of exercised options increases (decreases) for that partnership.
+Similarly, as the number of cotnract actions a vendor has performed for an office in the past year increases (decreases), the size of cost ceiling breaches should decrease (increase).

 ```r